What Is The Current State Of Housing In Our Region?

 Click the button below to learn more about the data contributing to housing insecurity throughout our region.

-The Rocky Mountain Partnership serves as a space for organizations, businesses, and community members from across the region to work together to develop, scale, and build on innovative projects that will solve some of the greatest adaptive challenges facing our communities.
+The Rocky Mountain Partnership serves as a space for organizations, businesses, and community members from across the region to work together to develop, scale, and build on innovative strategies that will solve some of the greatest adaptive challenges facing our communities.

 In order to do this, partners have worked with the RMP Team to develop and implement projects focused on filling critical gaps and not duplicating work that entities across the state currently have underway.

-How Did This Work Come About?
+How This Work Came About

 The COVID-19 pandemic was a wake up call for our community that a more regional, multi-generational, comprehensive approach was needed to solve the most adaptive challenges facing those who live, work, and go to school here.
 In 2020, RMP convened housing partners from across the state to identify opportunities for working together to mitigate the impact of the pandemic.